‘Cyprus feels like family’ – Jimmy “Joker” Thörnfeldt

 Prolific Melfest songwriter Jimmy “Joker” Thörnfeldt has spoken about the family-like connection he has with Cyprus at Eurovision.

-Thörnfeldt wrote this year’s Cypriot entry Break A Broken Heart with fellow Swedish songwriters Jimmy Jansson and Marcus Winther-John, and Danish Eurovision-winning composer Thomas Stengaard.
+Thörnfeldt wrote this year’s Cypriot entry Break A Broken Heart with fellow Swedish songwriter Jimmy Jansson and Danish songwriters Marcus Winther-John and Thomas Stengaard.

 Thörnfeldt also worked with Stengaard in 2021 when the pair co-wrote Cyprus’ entry El Diablo.